Alex-Zeo/Buster/README.md

 - `DISCORD_TOKEN` – Discord bot token used for authentication.
 - `DISCORD_APP_ID` – Application ID for registering slash commands.
 - `BUSTER_LOG_LEVEL` – Optional logging level (defaults to `INFO`).
+- `OFAC_API_URL` – HTTP endpoint used to submit validated reports.

+## Discord Commands

+The bot exposes a single slash command:

+- `/report` – collects the latest messages in the channel and submits them as an OFAC report.

 ## Running Checks